bewzaalex/terraform-aws-flask/README.md

 # terraform-aws-flask
 This is an example how you can run flask helloworld on amazon EC2 conatainer by terraform script.
-To run this example you need install [awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and run `aws configure` on the machine that will runing the terraform script.
+To run this example you need login in to AWS with credentials that have permissions to create and modify EC2 containers.
-This will login you in aws and configure default aws config profile on your machine.
+Command `make tf/init` check if `awscli` and `terraform` is installed in your system.
+Install it if not fouded (required sudo permissions).
+If you dont like to give this script sudo password install awscli and terraformcli by yourself first.
+Than `make tf/init` will login into aws and store credentials in default profile that be used in `make tf/apply`.

 ## How to run
-Enter a deployment directory and run make target
+Enter in the deployment directory and run make target

 ```shell
 cd deployment